salt-lick/iota-nelson-node/README.md

 ### Open Grafana Dashboard

 For the Grafana Dashboard to work, first we have to fix Prometheus.
+See [the documentation here](https://github.com/prometheus/prometheus/issues/2939).
 Please go to ./volumes/prometheus and execute the following command
 ```
 sudo chown nobody. data